adamveld12/gittp/README.md

 Available args:

+`-port`: The port that gittp listens on

 `-path`: Specify a file path where pushed repositories are stored.
-This folder must exist, and gittp will throw an error if it can't be found
+If this folder doesn't exist, gittp will create it for you

-`-port`: Specify the port that gittp should listen on

-`-masterOnly`: Only permits pushing to the master branch
+`-masterOnly`: Only permit pushing to the master branch

+`-autocreate`: Auto create repositories if they have not been created

-`-debug`: turns on debug logging (currently WIP)
+`-debug`: turns on debug logging

 ## How to Library